AVL-DiTEST-DiagDev/luasim-documentation/docs/isotp.md

 The header contains the following fields:

-* `RequestId` – CAN ID for frames directed to the simulated ECU
+* `CanPhysReqId` – CAN ID for frames directed to the simulated ECU
-* `ResponseId` - CAN ID for frames directed from the simulated ECU to the tester
+* `CanRespUSDTId` - CAN ID for frames directed from the simulated ECU to the tester
-* `RequestFunctionalId` - CAN ID for functional request frames
+* `CanFuncReqId` - CAN ID for functional request frames
+* `CanPhysReqExtAddr` - (optional) Extended address for frames directed to the simulated ECU
+* `CanRespUSDTExtAddr` - (optional) Extended address for frames directed from the simulated ECU to the tester

 Currently 11bit and 29bit CAN-IDs can be specified.
-Extended addressing is not yet defined.

 Request/Response pairs are defined in a section called "Raw".